z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## enable\_hashagg

-Enables or disables the use of hash aggregation plan types by the legacy query optimizer \(planner\).
+Activates or deactivates the use of hash aggregation plan types by the legacy query optimizer \(planner\).

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|